 Download syllabus [PDF].

-This moderated course will be led by Max Ray-Riek, the main author of Powerful Problem Solving, with Suzanne Alejandre, Annie Fetter, and Steve Weimar.
+This moderated course will be led by Max Ray-Riek, the main author of Powerful Problem Solving, with Suzanne Alejandre, and Annie Fetter.
 It will take place online using Canvas.
 The only technical requirements are a web browser and Internet access.

 Who: teachers of grades 3-8

 Participation requires separate purchase of the book, Powerful Problem Solving available from Heinemann or Amazon.com.

 Registration closes at 5 pm EDT on Monday, November 7, 2016.
 There will be approximately 20 hours of seat-work involved in this course.

 - Become oriented to the Canvas environment (only an Internet connection and Web browser are required)

 - Introduce yourself and become acquainted with the other course participants

 - Become oriented to the companion website, http://mathforum.org/pps/